materialsproject/pymatgen/docs/index.rst

    *The code is mightier than the pen.*

-Latest Change Log (v1.8.1)
+Latest Change Log (v1.8.2)
 --------------------------

-1. Revamped transmuter classes for better readability and long term support.
+1. Spglib now supports disordered structures.
-2. Much improved speed for PartialRemoveSpecieTransformations.
+2. Changes to Borg API to support both file and directory style paths.
-3. Misc bug fixes.
+3. Speed up for COMPLETE_ORDERING algo for PartialRemoveSpecieTransformation.

 .. toctree::
    :maxdepth: 2